KarelKubat/dbcpp/README.md

 ### Preparing for Runtime Backend Choice

-If your program would need to connect to any available backend, then you may use the class `db:Transaction` to execute against any backend.
-That will require access pointers:
+If your program would need to decide at runtime to which backend to connect, then may use the class `db:Transaction` to execute against any backend.
+This situation is unlikely, but the fact that a backend-independent interface exists makes it possible.
+This approach would require access via pointers:

 ```c++
 #include <sql3cpp.h>